knowledgetechnologyuhh/NICO-software/api-doc/index.rst

-.. highNICO documentation master file
+..
+NICO documentation master file

-Welcome to highNICO's documentation!
+Welcome to NICO's documentation!
 ====================================

-highNICO is a high-level API to control the NICO robot.
+This is the documentation of the high-level API for the NICO robot.

 For more information you could look at the wiki at https://git.informatik.uni-hamburg.de/wtm/NICO-software/wikis/home